-This is detailed information about an organisation’s or individuals fixed assets and where they are located.
+This is detailed information about an organization’s or individual’s fixed assets and where they are located.
 Where possible, a physical visit should be undertaken as part of the due diligence to verify their existence and whereabouts.

-Any agreements for leases, schedules for sales, and receipts for capital equipment should be looked at as well as deeds, mortgage, and user permits.
+Any agreements for leases, schedules for sales, and receipts for capital equipment should be looked at as well as deeds, mortgage, and use permits.

 Customer due diligence

-Find UK People can carry out specific in-depth investigations into individuals that you are considering doing business with.
-We can check their financial history and background with information about their employment, any suspected aliases that they may use and even deep dive social media accounts backed up by further OSNIT* background checks.
+Find UK People who can carry out specific in-depth investigations into individuals that you are considering doing business with.
+We can check their financial history and background with information about their employment, any suspected aliases that they may use and even deep-dive social media accounts backed up by further OSNIT* background checks.

 This allows you to build up a clear picture of who you are dealing with and remove the risk factors.

-*Open-source intelligence is a multi-methods methodology for collecting, analysing and making decisions about data accessible in publicly available sources to be used in an intelligence context
+*Open-source intelligence is a multi-methods methodology for collecting, analyzing and making decisions about data accessible in publicly available sources to be used in an intelligence context